Click on a staff member's name to jump to their full bio.

 Meaghan Robbins, senior development associate, is Sightline’s grant writer and foundations contact.
 Meaghan relocated to Seattle in 2009, after living in Thailand and supporting local staff working with refugees on the Thai-Burma border.
 Prior to that, she managed a refugee resettlement program in North Carolina.
 Meaghan also has a degree in English literature and over twelve years of experience in the non-profit sector, including 2 years in Morocco as a Peace Corps volunteer.
 A native New Englander, Meaghan’s heart now belongs to the mountains and coast (and everything in-between) of the Pacific Northwest.
 In her free time, you can find Meaghan connecting with friends and exploring any one of the many parks and green spaces around the city.
 Email: meaghan [at] sightline [dot] org.

 Mieko Van Kirk, operations manager, helps keep the Sightline office running smoothly.
 Before joining Sightline, she spent some years exploring the administrative and development side of the non-profit social service field.
-Mieko grew up in California and received her B.S. from the University of California Riverside.
-She lives with her husband and two furry four-leggeds in the Puget Sound convergence zone.
+Mieko grew up in California and received her B.S. from the University of California Riverside, but has enjoyed exploring Cascadia for more than a decade.
 Interested in having a Sightline speaker at your event?
 Give her a call, or email her at mieko [at] sightline [dot] org.